 Your generosity supports pastoral care through visits, nursing home services, calls, funerals, weddings, and baptisms.

-Your generosity supports outreach through ICF breakfasts, support of LGBTQ at events like the Pride Parade and PIE Day, and advocating for the unhoused.
+Your generosity supports outreach through ICF breakfasts, support of 2SLGBTQ at events like the Pride Parade and PIE Day, and advocating for the unhoused.

 Your generosity supports opportunities to reach the neighbourhood through events like the Small Business Fair, and the Easter Egg hunt.